Kevin J. Boyle: Early life

-in 1998 and graduated with honors from LaSalle University in 2002, where he received his B.A. in political science.
+in 1998 and graduated with honors from La Salle University in 2002, where he received his B.A. in political science.
 He went on to earn a master's degree from Harvard University.
 While at Harvard University where he earned his master's degree in education, Boyle researched urban education issues, school funding streams, and strategies to expand access to higher education.
 Much of his research was included in the "Reach Scholarship" bill that his brother, Rep. Brendan Boyle, and then-Rep. Tony Payton introduced in the House in 2009.
 The goal of the legislation was to provide all Pennsylvania students who demonstrate academic excellence with the opportunity to attend college for free.

 After graduating from Harvard, Boyle worked as an advocate for the Alliance for Strong Families and Communities, the nation's second-largest association for family service organizations in Washington, D.C.

 Political career

 Boyle began his involvement in Philadelphia politics by serving as campaign manager for older brother Brendan's campaigns for the state legislature.
 In 2007, Kevin became Legislative Director to City Councilman Bill Greenlee, a role Boyle held until 2010 when he stepped down from the job to run his own race for State Representative.
 Boyle served as Philadelphia Councilman Bill Greenlee's legislative director for three years and helped write some of the city's most impactful new laws.
 He also worked directly with Councilman Bill Greenlee on the ban prohibiting driving while operating a hand-held cell phone or other electronic devices.

 In 2010, Boyle entered a three-way Democratic Primary in the 172nd state legislative district.
 The other two candidates were Democratic activist Tim Kearney and school teacher and community activist, Daniel Collins.
 He accused Collins's younger sister of submitting forged signatures to have his name on the ballot.
 Boyle's accusations were unfounded against Lauren Collins, who at that time was 8 months pregnant.
 Boyle finished first, beating both of his opponents by 30-point margins.
 In the general election, he faced former Speaker of the House John Perzel, who was seeking re-election despite his involvement in the "Bonusgate" scandal.
 Boyle won the election against Perzel, capturing 53.8% to Perzel's 46.1%.
 It was a significant upset that bucked the strong Republican winds blowing in 2010.
 Boyle was sworn in as the Representative from the 172nd PA House district in January 2011.